martinpihrt/OSPy-plugins/plugins/button_control/README.md

   If checked use button plugin is enabled.

 * Address for MCP23017 controller:
-  Selector for I2C address in range 0x20 to 0x27
+  Selector for I2C address in range 0x20 to 0x27.

+* First stop:
+  First stop everything running and then start the program.
+  If we want to start a new program and add it to the running ones, we will leave this option off.

 * Select:
   Run-now program 1